evagoras/gson_issues/README.md

 # gson_issues
 (de)serialization issues with Gson

-This ues CommandBox.
 Clone into a folder, `cd` into it using CommandBox and type `start`.